Rhodes sailing holidays

 Plimmyri

-Plimmyri - Πλημμύρι port under Cape Istros - Ἴστρος silted up except for the north facing part of the pier, very good holding in pure sand.
-Lat Long
+Plimmýri - Πλημμύρι port under Cape Istros - Ἴστρος is silted up except for the north facing part of the pier Lat Long, very good holding in pure sand. you will most likely need to anchor in the bay.

 Fabulous beach, far away from most tourists despite a jet ski, wake boarding, banana, etc. “water sports center” run by a friendly German couple halfway down the beach.

-0.45 NM south of the pier an isolated danger buoy marks a shipwreck.
+0.45 NM south of the pier an isolated danger buoy marks a shipwreck (wreck diving delight).

 Vigli

-Further south under the commodious Cape Vigli - Βιγλί is a tantalising anchorage with reasonable protection against Meltemi forces with good holding in sand though gusty.
+Further south under the commodious Cape Viglí - Βιγλί is a tantalising anchorage Lat Long with reasonable protection against Meltemi forces with good holding in sand though gusty.

-For Rhodes this bay offers a relatively pristine beach.
-Lat Long
+For Rhodes this bay offers a relatively pristine beach called St George.

-The GWP inaccurately mentions a tower on the extremity of the Cape, as well as a good anchorage on the North side of the Cape, whereas the actual anchorage is on the South side.
+The GWP inaccurately mentions a tower on the extremity of the Cape.
+In SW winds also consider the anchorage on the north side of the Cape.

 Prasonisi